advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.

 # **Tech/Frameworks used**
-## MERN Stack was used to creat this project.
+## MERN Stack was used to create this project.
 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

     MongoDB - document database